Read our guide on the best money transfer credit cards in the UK right now, including info on fees, interest rates and more.

 And don’t forget that a traditional bank isn’t your only option when moving abroad.
 The Wise multi-currency account is tailor-made for expats and international students, letting you manage your money in 50 currencies including GBP and EUR.

 You can send and receive money internationally for low fees and fair exchange rates, and even spend in EUR as soon as you arrive using the Wise international debit card.
 It’s easy to open and run your account online.

 But for now, let’s focus on how to open a bank account in Croatia, starting with the paperwork.

 The good news is that generally speaking, opening a bank account in Croatia is pretty straightforward.
 You shouldn’t need a pile of documentation either.

 The requirements can vary between banks, but here’s what you should have ready¹:

-- Proof of identification (passport, driver’s license, Social Security card, government-issued identification card)
+- Proof of identification - such as a passport, driver’s licence or government-issued identification card

 - Residency permit (if you have one)

 - A minimum initial deposit - the required amount will vary from bank to bank, and depending on the account you’d like to open.